 - 1. Calls upon Member States to promote further at multilateral levels the consideration of existing and potential threats in the field of information security, as well as possible strategies to address the threats emerging in this field, consistent with the need to preserve the free flow of information; - 2.
 Considers that the purpose of such strategies could be served through further examination of relevant international concepts aimed at strengthening the security of global information and telecommunications systems; - 3.
-Invites all Member States, taking into account the assessments and recommendations contained in the report of the Group of Governmental Experts on Developments in the Field of Information and Telecommunications in the Context of International Security, to continue to inform the Secretary-General of their views and assessments on the following questions: - (a) General appreciation of the issues of information security; - (b) Efforts taken at the national level to strengthen information security and promote international cooperation in this field; - (c) The content of the concepts mentioned in paragraph 2 above; - (d) Possible measures that could be taken by the international community to strengthen information security at the global level; - 4.
-Requests the Secretary-General, with the assistance of a group of governmental experts, to be established in 2012 on the basis of equitable geographical distribution, taking into account the assessments and recommendations contained in the above-mentioned report, to continue to study existing and potential threats in the sphere of information security and possible cooperative measures to address them, including norms, rules or principles of responsible behaviour of States and confidence-building measures with regard to information space, as well as the concepts referred to in paragraph 2 above, and to submit to the General Assembly at its sixty-eighth session a report on the results of this study; - 5.
-Decides to include in the provisional agenda of its sixty-seventh session the item entitled "Developments in the field of information and telecommunications in the context of international security".
+Invites all Member States, taking into account the assessments and recommendations contained in the report of the Group of Governmental Experts on Developments in the Field of Information and Telecommunications in the Context of International Security, 4 to continue to inform the Secretary-General of their views and assessments on the following questions: - (a) General appreciation of the issues of information security; - (b) Efforts taken at the national level to strengthen information security and promote international cooperation in this field; - (c) The content of the concepts mentioned in paragraph 2 above; - (d) Possible measures that could be taken by the international community to strengthen information security at the global level; - 4.
+Welcomes the commencement of the work of the Group of Governmental Experts, authorizes the Group, taking into account the assessments and recommendations contained in the above-mentioned report, to continue to study existing and potential threats in the sphere of information security and possible cooperative measures to address them, including norms, rules or principles of responsible behaviour of States and confidence-building measures with regard to information space, as well as the concepts referred to in paragraph 2 above, and requests the Secretary-General to submit to the General Assembly at its sixty-eighth session a report on the results of the study; - 5.
+Decides to include in the provisional agenda of its sixty-eighth session the item entitled "Developments in the field of information and telecommunications in the context of international security".

-71st plenary meeting 2 December 2011
+48th plenary meeting 3 December 2012